 Densities Recommendations

-Medium to High (160- The building is a typical side stoep house
+Medium to High (160- The building is a semi-detached centrally

-300dph) new buildings approximately built in the 1920s.
+100dph) new buildings located stoep with side entrance.

 suggested maximum scale Recommended development can take place

 is 6-8 and a minimum of 2 around but this particular building should be

 storeys kept as a representative building.

 Transport Recommendations

-Site is not along main BRT Not Applicable.
+Site is not along main BRT Not applicable.

 route transit spine

 Social Cluster Recommendations

 Development Not applicable.

-No social cluster
+No social cluster тчот аррисаме.

 development is ear marked

 for this area

 Mixed Use Development Recommendations

+-

-Site is not within a mixed use Not applicable.
+Site is not within a mixed Not applicable.

-development zone
+use development zone